A seasoned writer needs the best writing apps — for book or blog posts writing, for example.

-It’s just it performed better in a few sections.
+It’s just performed better in a few sections.
 Otherwise, either of them is solid in what they do.

 So, this is how I would break it down:

-- Choose Scrivener: If you want a budget-friendly tool that works on both Mac and Windows, and also offers specific solutions for taking notes along with some pre-designed writing templates.
+- Choose Scrivener: If you want a budget-friendly writing tool that works on both Mac and Windows, and also offers specific solutions for taking notes along with some pre-designed writing templates.

 - Choose Ulysses: If you often share your writing with others and care for quick customer support.